chusj-pigu/nf-amplicon/README.md

 You can run this workflow on the login node with `nextflow run chusj-pigu/nf-amplicon --csv SAMPLESHEET --in_dir INPUT DIRECTORY` with nextflow, apptainer and R installed.

+To run on Compute Canada Narval, use `-profile drac`.
+You can also run it on the test data using `-profile test` or `-profile test_drac` for testing on compute canada.

 ## Input

 You must provide at least two inputs for this workflow: